A 'Transition' construct can be added to a 'State Machine Diagram' via drag-and-drop.

-Within an 'State Machine Diagram', select the 'State' you would like connected to another 'State'.
+- Within a 'State Machine Diagram,' select the 'State' you would like connected to another 'State.'

 Notice the 'Transition' stays selected once it has been dropped.
 Since it is selected, the toolbar changes to include buttons for functions which can be used on the construct.
-The sidebar also changes to include additional 'Attributes' and 'Metadata' tabs.
+The sidebar also changes to include additional 'Metadata,' 'Attributes,' and 'Relationships' tabs.

 - Click the 'Save' button located on the toolbar to persist your changes to your project's database.